 The fire hazard assessment report shall provide information necessary for you to complete the Vegetation Management Site Plan and Written Narrative.
 Once the Vegetation Management Plan has been submitted and approved, it will be your guide in completing the physical work of vegetation modification and establishment of required Defensible Space Zones on your site.

-defensible space will be inspected part of the building permit application.
+Defensible space will be inspected as part of the building permit application.
 Projects meeting the recommendations in the report will be allowed final occupancy.
-Projects needing additional clearances and management as outlined in the approved plan will be given temporary occupancy till work is completed.
+Projects needing additional clearances and management as outlined in the approved plan will be given temporary occupancy until work is completed.

 For questions or appointment call our office at (707) 565-1152 to speak with a vegetation management specialist.